Sinking of MV Sewol: Background

-On 15 April 2014, Sewol was scheduled to leave the port at Incheon at 6:30 p.m.
-KST.
-A fog, which restricted visibility to less than 1 km, led the Incheon vessel traffic service (VTS) to issue a low visibility warning around 5:30 p.m., leading the Shipping Association to hold Sewols departure.
-The VTS retracted the warning around 8:35 p.m., and the Shipping Association removed the restriction on Sewols departure after checking the weather conditions with the operator of the Palmido lighthouse and consulting with the KCG.
-She departed around 9 p.m., and was the only ship to leave port that evening.
+On 15 April 2014, Sewol scheduled departure from the port at Incheon at 6:30 p.m.
+KST. was delayed by fog, which reduced visibility to less than 1 km.
+A low visibility warning issued by the port's vessel traffic service (VTS) was in effect from around 5:30 p.m. to 8:35 p.m.
+During this period, the Shipping Association held Sewols departure.
+The Shipping Association checked the weather conditions with the operator of the Palmido lighthouse and consulted the KCG before authorizing the ship to proceed at about 8:50 p.m.
+Sewol departed around 9 p.m., and was the only ship to leave port that evening.

-When Sewol departed, she was carrying 476 passengers, 33 crew members, and a total of 2,142.7 tons of cargo, including 185 cars.
-Among the 476 passengers were 325 students and 14 teachers on a field trip from Danwon High School.
+Sewol carried 476 passengers and 33 crew members.
+The passengers included 325 students and 14 teachers on a field trip from Danwon High School.
 Five passengers were of non-Korean nationality.
-The ship was commanded by 69-year-old Captain Lee Joon-seok, who had been brought in as a replacement for the regular captain.
+19 crew members were irregular, part-time workers.
+The ship was commanded by 69-year-old Captain Lee Joon-seok, who replaced the regular captain.
 Lee had over forty years of experience at sea and had traveled the route before.
 He was hired on a one-year contract, with a monthly salary of (roughly US$2,500).
-Lee worked with 33 crew members on the journey, of which nineteen were irregular, part-time workers.

-Later investigations discovered problems concerning the state of Sewol at the time of departure.
-Despite her maximum allowance for 987 tons of cargo, Sewol was carrying 2,142.7 tons of cargo, which had been improperly secured.
+The ship also carried 2,142.7 tons of cargo - including 185 cars- which exceeded the maximum allowed 987 tons and was improperly secured.
 Only 761.2 tons of ballast were taken on board, the ballast tanks had not been properly maintained, and the previous voyage had been made without making further adjustments to the ballast during the journey.
-The regular captain of Sewol, Captain Shin, had warned Chonghaejin about the decrease in stability and attributed it to the removal of the side ramp, later claiming that the company threatened to fire him if he continued his objections.
-Shin's warnings were also relayed through an official working for the Incheon Port Authority on 9 April 2014, which an official from Chonghaejin responded to by stating that he would deal with anyone making the claims.
-Shin had also requested a repair for the malfunctioning steering gear on 1 April 2014, but this was not done.
-The KR had noted in a stability test report dated 24 January 2014 that Sewol had become "too heavy and less stable after modifications were made".
+Shin, Sewols regular captain, had warned Chonghaejin about the reduced stability which he attributed to the removal of the side ramp; Shin later claimed that the company threatened to fire him if his objections continued.
+Shin's warnings were also relayed to the Incheon Port Authority on 9 April 2014; a Chonghaejin official responded by stating that he would deal with anyone making the claims.
+Shin had also requested repairs for the malfunctioning steering gear on 1 April 2014, but this was not done.
+The KR stability test report dated 24 January 2014 stated that Sewol had become "too heavy and less stable after modifications were made".

-Chonghaejin's had spent just (US$2) on safety training for the crew the previous year, which was used to buy a paper certificate.
+Chonghaejin spent (US$2) on safety training for the crew in 2013, which was used to buy a paper certificate.